Axway/amplify-fusion-labs/asynchronous-integration/README.md

 * Create an integration (e.g. InvoiceHandler)
 * Click on the Event button and select the Scheduler Component and configure for 60 seconds
   ![scheduler](images/lab1-scheduler.png)
-* Click Test to run the integration and set the built in Last Run time stamp, `LastRunDt-...`
+* Click Test to run the integration.
+This will initialize the Last Run time stamp, `LastRunDt-...`.
+This built in variable will always contain the timestamp of the last time the integration ran.
+We can use it for polling modifications in back end data sources.
 * In order to query Zoho Invoice for updated invoices, we'll use the built in Last Run time stamp, `LastRunDt-...` to compare with the invoice *last_modified_time* times tamp, but we need to convert it to the Zoho Invoice Timestamp format using a Map function.
 Click on plus button and add a Map component and expand the bottom panel and add a DateFormat function
   * On the right hand panel, right click on a variable and add a String variable called *LastRunDt-formatted*
   * Drag a line from `LastRunDt-...` variable on the left hand side to the DateFormat function `sourceDate`